markbeep/Wenjim/backend/README.md

 _Note:_ The Dockerfile here requires the context to be the root directory for it to be able to generate the proto files.

+## Migrations

+To make database changes consistent, there is a list of migrations which can be executed.

+If you change the database models, run `poetry run python manage.py create NAME` to create a new migration with the `NAME`.
+To apply all migrations run `poetry run python manage.py migrate`.